-Habitat loss and species over-exploitation are among the leading threats to global biodiversity and international efforts to tackle these pressures often focus on area-based conservation management.
-There are ongoing discussions over what is an appropriate global conservation area coverage target, with some calls for 30% of the globe to be managed for conservation by 2030.
-To inform such debates it is important to know the extent and ecological representativeness of the current conservation area network, but this is hampered by gaps in existing global datasets.
-In particular, while data on privately and communally managed protected areas (PAs) and OECMs (other effective area-based conservation measures) are often available at the national or sub-national level, reporting delays and capacity issues means this information is not always incorporated into official datasets.
-To address this, here we propose a sample-based approach for producing more accurate metrics for describing the existing global conservation area network, based on selecting sampling areas that are representative of 10 factors that are known to influence conservation area establishment and biodiversity patterns.
-We then illustrate this approach by using a global search algorithm to identify a representative set of sampling units that cover 10% of the terrestrial realm across 25 countries.
-These sample units could be used as the focus of future data collation on different types of conservation area.
-Collecting and analysing data for this sample could produce quicker, more accurate estimates of global conservation area coverage and representativeness, complementing the existing international reporting system.
+Area-based conservation is a widely used approach for tackling biodiversity loss and there are ongoing discussions over what is an appropriate global conservation area coverage target.
+To inform such debates, we need to know the extent and ecological representativeness of the current conservation area network, but this is hampered by gaps in existing global datasets.
+In particular, while data on privately and communally managed protected areas (PAs) and OECMs (other effective area-based conservation measures) are often available at the national level, it can take many years to incorporate these into official datasets.
+This suggests a complementary approach is needed, based on selecting a sample of countries and using their national-scale datasets to produce more accurate metrics.
+However, every country added to the sample increases the costs of data collection, collation and analysis.
+To address this, here we present a data collection framework underpinned by a spatial prioritisation algorithm, which identifies a minimum set of countries that are also representative of 10 factors that influence conservation area establishment and biodiversity patterns.
+We then illustrate this approach to identify a representative set of sampling units that cover 10% of the terrestrial realm, selecting 25 countries (choosing the same 10% area at random selected a mean of 162 countries).
+These sampling units could be the focus of future data collation on different types of conservation area.
+Analysing these data could produce quicker, more accurate estimates of global conservation area coverage and ecological representativeness, complementing existing international reporting systems.